adamdecaf/nostr-book/include/intro.md

 ## Introduction

-Welcome to the nostr-book, which is a streamlined guide to the [Nostr Notes in Progress (NIPs)](https://github.com/nostr-protocol/nips).
+Welcome to the Nostr Books of NIPs, which is a streamlined guide to the [Nostr Implementation Possibilities (NIPs)](https://github.com/nostr-protocol/nips).
 Instead of sticking to the original numerical order, I’ve grouped similar NIPs together to make them easier to understand and more practical to use.
 Whether you’re new to Nostr or a seasoned participant, this reorganized format should help you get a better grip on how things work and what’s being developed.

 I want to be clear: I didn’t write the NIPs.
 All the credit goes to the original authors and contributors of these notes.
 My contribution has been to sort these NIPs into a flow that makes sense and brings out the connections between them, making everything more accessible.